Functions

 • No Buffer (use Uint8Array and TextEncoder)

-• No require() (use ES modules — esbuild bundles everything)
+• No require() (use ES modules — the bundler handles modules for you)

 Use fetch() for HTTP requests to external services.
 See the full Runtime API reference.